-Knowledge has been named as the fifth factor of production besides land, labor, capital, and enterprise.
-The phrase “knowledge-based economy” often refers to the economies where information has a more overarching impact on countries’ economic welfare in comparison to industrial societies.
+Knowledge has been named the fifth factor of production besides land, labor, capital, and enterprise.
+The phrase “knowledge-based economy” often refers to economies where information has a more overarching impact on countries’ economic welfare in comparison to industrial societies.

 Such an economy has also some form of modern economy where there are specific changes characterized by the rapid creation of new knowledge and advancement of access to knowledge bases.
 Such logic is to improve efficiency, competitiveness, and novelty.
 It is a type of economy that focuses on the creation, distribution, and application of information and knowledge.
 An economy that is characterized by the appreciation of knowledge as a driving force to earning competitiveness.
 Also, the increasing significance of science, technology, and innovation in the creation of knowledge.
 Today, the knowledge-based economy is often based on the application of computer technologies and the Internet of Things.
 The purpose is the generation, sharing, and application of knowledge to drive economic growth.

 In lesser-developed economies, the manufacturing and agricultural sectors tend to play a key role in the economy while developed states tend to focus on service-based sectors in driving economic growth.
 While most countries in the world tend to have the three types of sectors, the levels of concentration in such sectors tend to differ depending on the wealth of states.
 Knowledge-based activities in developed nations include technical support, consulting, and research services.
 The information Age shifted the global economy to be dependent on knowledge-based sectors.